by256/sasformer/README.md

 This repository contains the source code for the Sasformer model from Multi-task Scattering-Model Classification and Parameter Regression of Nanostructures from Small-Angle Scattering Data.

 ## SAS-55M-20k Dataset

-Details on downloading the SAS-55M-20k dataset will be found here following publication of the manuscript of this work.
+Details on how to download the SAS-55M-20k dataset will be found here following publication of the manuscript of this work.

 <!-- ## Notes